YihsunEthanCheng/CarND-Advanced-Lane-Lines/README.md

 ## Camera Calibration

 Camera calibration requires the following steps
-1. Acquire a few checkerboard image placed at different distance with multiple tilting orientations.
+1. Acquire a few checkerboard image placed at different distances with multiple tilting orientations.
 The images for this project are provided in 'camera_cl/' folder.
 2. Compose "object points" to describe the corners appearance in each calibration image.
-3. Run "findChessboardCorners" in opencv to find the corners as "image points" to meet the chessboard speicifications by the "object points"
+3. Run "findChessboardCorners" in OpenCV to find the corners as "image points" to meet the chessboard specifications by the "object points"
-4. Use the pairs of "object points" and "image points" to solve camera extrinsic matrix through LSE solutions and subsequently find the camera intrinsic matrix, which parameterizes the camera distrotion in 5 floating points numbers.
+4. Use the pairs of "object points" and "image points" to solve camera extrinsic matrix through LSE solutions and subsequently find the camera intrinsic matrix, which parameterizes the camera distortion in 5 floating points numbers.
 5. Below shows the result after camera calibration is done correctly.
 ![alt text][image0]
 ---